Dewey’s Moral Philosophy

 3.1 Reciprocal Determination of Means and Ends

-The occasion for making value judgments is a problematic situation, in which one's activity is blocked and one does not know what to do.
-At first, the problem is experienced as an uneasiness and hesitation.
-Reflection is needed to intellectualize the emotion, to articulate what is the matter.
+The occasion for making value judgments is a problematic situation, in which one’s activity is blocked and one does not know what to do.
+At first, the problem is experienced as uneasiness and hesitation.
+Reflection is needed to articulate what experience signals as a problem.
 A complete description of the problem to be solved is simultaneously the articulation of a complete solution, a unified course of action identifying a series of steps (means) resulting in an end, which the judger predicts will be found valuable as a complete package.
 A person is walking to a lake but stops upon reaching a deep ditch.
 She entertains possible courses of action, which are simultaneously preliminary descriptions of problems and solutions. (“I need to jump across”; “I need to build a bridge”).
 These incomplete descriptions prompt the gathering of new data to articulate them further (“Can I jump that far?”
 “Is there a log around?”).
 A complete investigation yields a joint description of the problem and its solution (“I need to drag this log across here, the narrowest part of the ditch, and walk across.”)
 (HWT 200–6).

 3.2 Practical Judgment is Creative

 The preceding considerations show that practical judgment is creative: it institutes new ends-in-view, new desires.
-Against Dewey's claim of creativity, it might be objected that Dewey's theory of practical reasoning still presupposes certain values.
-In the ditch case, the original end would not have been rejected but for the agent's fear of injury (from falling, or from a bear).
+Against Dewey’s claim of creativity, it might be objected that Dewey’s theory of practical reasoning still presupposes certain values.
+In the ditch case, the original end would not have been rejected but for the agent’s fear of injury.
 Dewey agrees that “judgment at some point runs against the brute act of holding something dear as its limit” (LJP 46).
 Without some prizings that are not themselves subject to appraisal at the time of deliberation, there is nothing to guide practical reasoning.
 Yet these very prizings may be subject to appraisal at some other time, perhaps even as a consequence of acting on them on this occasion.

 One might still object that this is not enough to show that practical judgment is genuinely creative.
 Perhaps it just takes given prizings and determines the end through some kind of vector addition, taking their weights as given.
 If a man is out to buy a suit, for instance, he approaches the problem with a given set of habitual priorities — for example, that durability and cheapness are more important than style.
 The man’s choice of suit thus merely reflects the weights of the man’s already given priorities.
 But if this were all there was to choice, then deliberation would hardly be necessary.
 He would simply inspect the prized qualities of the available suits, and let impulse determine his choice from there.
 In fact, Dewey argued, deliberation assigns weights to different prized qualities in the context of choice, rather than taking them as given.
 We can’t really tell how much weight to put on this or that prized quality until we see it instantiated in combination with the other qualities in the set of alternatives, and consider further how the suit with its qualities will function as a means in the future.
 Although the man may be used to prizing durability in a cheap suit, and placing little weight on style, this suit is to be used for job interviews, which are expected to land him a much higher paying job.
 This use of the suit gives him several reasons to alter the habitual weights he assigns to suit qualities.
 Anticipating that he will soon come to prize style more, once he is able to afford it, he may decide to borrow against the future and go for the expensive stylish suit now, so that he will still prize it after he lands the job.
 Or he may decide that he needs to make an especially good impression in order to land the job, so that he must weight style more heavily than cheapness now.
 Or he may decide that he’ll only need to use this suit once, to get a job, and after that his tastes will change commensurately with his income, but in ways he can’t know ahead of time.
 Hence, he should not count durability as an important value here.
 Evaluation remains creative even granting that it presupposes certain prizings, because it is still up to us to assign weights to prized qualities in light of the novel features of the context.
 Prior weightings cannot determine current ones, since the former may be maladapted to the new situation (LJP 30–5; VEK 10–20).